microsoft/MLOpsTemplate/src/workshop/documents/part_1.md

             - model_folder: path to a model folder
             - model_file_name: name of the input model_file
         - Load the model
-        - Score the model on input test data, print out Accuracy, R2 and RMSE metrics
+        - Score the model on input test data, print out MAPE, R2 and RMSE metrics

 ### The entire training pipeline is illustrated with this diagram